AlfieMacintosh/L4-Project/readme.md

 ## Structure
-Here's an overview of the structure as it stands:
+Here is an overview of our repository and file structure:

-* `timelog.md` The time log for project.
+* `timelog.md` The time log for our project.
 * `data/` data acquired throughout project.
 See src/readme.md for directory structure. runs/ contains program data (raw and processed data), and there is also the raw user evaluation data.
-* `src/` source code for project (see src/readme.md for structure)
+* `src/` source code for our project (see src/readme.md for structure)
 * `status_report/` the status report submitted in December
-* `dissertation/` source and for your project dissertation
+* `dissertation/` the project dissertation
-* `presentation/` your presentation
+* `presentation/` our presentation video and slides